 This intersection of the two marketing concentrations has opened up a whole new mindset regarding marketing campaigns.

-Inevitably, with change, comes the fear of the unknown—specifically modern marketers have voiced concerns that new technology would replace the human element of marketing, leaving most of us out of jobs.
+Inevitably, with change comes the fear of the unknown—specifically, modern marketers have voiced concerns that new technology would replace the human element of marketing, leaving most of us out of jobs.
 Yet, this couldn’t be further from the truth.
-AI empowers social media marketers to do their jobs more efficiently, providing more insight into the successes and failures of campaigns.
+AI empowers social media marketers to do their jobs more efficiently, providing more insight into campaigns’ successes and failures.

 Over-personalization: The Risks of AI and Social Media

-In marketing, we’ve been told time and time again that we must personalize our content in order to resonate with our audience.
+In marketing, we’ve been told time and time again that we must personalize our content to resonate with our audience.
 However, in doing this, it’s extremely easy to cross the line.
-When we hyper-personalized marketing content, it can seem like an intrusion.
-This can happen even we are experimenting with AI-bots, which are supposed to learn about human interaction and offer more personalized conversations.
+When we hyper-personalize marketing content, it can seem like an intrusion.
+It can happen even we are experimenting with AI-bots, which are supposed to learn about human interaction and offer more personalized conversations.

 One of the biggest examples of personalization going overboard (or hayway) is that of Microsoft’s experiment with AI-Bot.
 Microsoft launched TAY to the world in 2016.
-It was supposed to replicate the voice and interests of a teenage girl and was apparently designed to learn human interaction from Twitter through real-time conversations.
+It was supposed to replicate a teenage girl’s voice and interests and was apparently designed to learn human interaction from Twitter through real-time conversations.

 The more you chat, the smarter Tay gets: That was what Microsoft intended to make or expected Tay to become.
-Alas! things fell flat on the face when Tay turned out to be extremely racist and communist over a short period of time.
-Tay was designed to absorb human sentiment and content, and integrate it in her future musings.
+Alas!
+Things fell flat on the face when Tay turned out to be extremely racist and communist over a short period of time.
+Tay was designed to absorb human sentiment and content and integrate it into her future musings.
 But Tay turned out to be devilish before Microsoft chose to shut it down completely.